-One year group working at home for a fixed period.
-The year group working at home could be rotated.
-We follow and teach all timetabled lessons, including morning and afternoon tutor time as normal.
-When teaching the remote year group; staff will provide the 'instructive' element at the beginning of each lessons using recorded or live video through TEAMS, have the lesson and resources uploaded to Class Charts and remain in the chat section of TEAMS to answer any questions.
+Scenario Which students would be working remotely What would happen in school?
+How will teachers support learning for those students at home?
+Two: Whole year group One year group working at We follow and teach all Students at home follow working at home due to home for a fixed period. timetabled lessons, their normal timetable, circumstances.
+The year group working at including morning and including morning and (This assumes that the home could be rotated. afternoon tutor time as afternoon tutor time, vast majority of staff normal.
+When teaching the supported by their normal remain in school) , , , teachers.
+Some live online will provide the 'instructive' · · · element at the beginning of · each lessons using recorded content and some recorded or live video uploaded files will be through TEAMS, have the shared on Class Charts. lesson and resources Teachers will answer uploaded to Class Charts questions, live, through the and remain in the chat TEAMS chat function. section of TEAMS to answer any questions.